minal-kyada/minal-kyada/README.md

 - **Creative Passion:** Avid about Sketching, Painting, and Digital Art.

 ## 🚀 Galactic Projects

+#### 🩻 Image Classifier for Medical Diagnosis
+- Developed a CNN model using TensorFlow and Keras to classify X-ray images into medical categories with 92% accuracy, improving diagnostic efficiency on the NIH Chest X-ray Dataset.
+- Deployed the model in a Flask-based web app on AWS Elastic Beanstalk, enabling medical professionals to upload images and view predictions, reducing diagnostic time by 20%.

 #### 💰 Splitzee | React JS, Java, MySQL, Docker, Prometheus, Grafana
 - Crafted a web potion for shared expenses, reducing manual tracking efforts by 20%.